OmengU/quap/documentation/documentation.typ

 }
 ```
 ]
 There are, however, also several differences that deserve an examination.
 Line 8 shows the first example of how Models are used within other Models.
 It is evident from the example given that this is not very difficult to do.
 They can simply be used like any Class in #acr("OOP").
 The time limit and points are declared nullable by prefixing them with a `?`.
-This is done because those properties are not set when creating a question and are added later.
+This is done because those properties are not set when creating a Question and are added later.
 The biggest addition to the Question Model is the use of an Enum.
 An Enum is a set of constants, where each keyword is associated with an integer index.
 They are used when a variable can have multiple predefined states that can be switched between. @misc-enum.
 The definition for the Question type Enum is done as follows:
 #code-snippet(caption: "Question type Enum")[
 ```cs
 public enum QType